 The Madison Arts Commission invites artists to provide a temporary tangible glimpse into their imaginations.
-We commission projects for up to \$1500 each.
+We fund projects for up to \$1500 each.
 BLINK is an opportunity for experimental, ad-hoc, temporary works of art to sprout up throughout the community and vanish, leaving residents and visitors eager to see what is next.
 Madison neighborhoods and urban areas are open canvases.
-Creative projects in publicly accessible outdoor spaces will provide a glimpse of how the world looks through an artist's eyes.
+The possibilities for creations on open spaces, construction sites, and public parks will provide a glimpse of how the world looks through an artist's eyes.